-It is estimated that up to 400 workers for the seismic surveys will be required.
-Approximately 120 these workers will be housed on site; the remaining others will be bussed in from local surroundings.
+It is estimated that up to 200 workers for the seismic surveys will be required.
+Seismic crew will be housed on site; the remaining others will be bussed in from local surroundings.
 Black and grey water will arise from the construction workforce and from drainage from cooking and cleaning activities.
-The volume of sewage and grey-water generated at the camp is estimated to be in the order of 6 to 9 m3 per day (based on an average volume of 50 to 75L/person/day).
+The volume of sewage and grey-water generated at the camp is estimated to be 50 to 75L/person/day.